kayceesrk/ezirmin/README.md

 Ezirmin is an easy interface on top of the [Irmin](https://github.com/mirage/irmin) library.
-It comes with set of mergeable datatypes, instantiated to specific backends to quickly get on with it.
+It comes with set of mergeable datatypes, instantiated to specific backends to quickly get going.
 For example,

 ```ocaml